 The Taliban’s inability to effectively govern and provide for its population has exacerbated the humanitarian situation, leading to widespread suffering and despair among the Afghan people.

-India’s Evolving Approach to Afghanistan
+India’s evolving approach to Afghanistan

 In the wake of the Taliban’s return to power, India’s approach to Afghanistan has undergone significant changes.
 Initially cautious and hesitant to engage with the new regime, India has gradually shifted its stance, recognizing the need to maintain a presence in Afghanistan for strategic reasons.